joannedada/clearstep/docs/RESPONSIBLE_AI.md

 - Leaked safety rules in task lists (e.g. "Do not crush tablet") are detected by pattern matching and moved to the warnings array — users never see safety rules buried in action steps
 - Input length capped at 2,000 chars (messages) and 5,000 chars (documents) — enforced server-side before any API call
 - Prompt injection tested across 14 attack vectors — override attempts, jailbreaks, roleplay manipulation, indirect creative writing manipulation — all return High Risk or Caution, never compliance
-- Fallback mode ensures the app never returns nothing — if the Anthropic API fails, client-side keyword scoring produces a degraded but functional result
+- Fallback mode ensures the app never returns nothing — if the Anthropic API fails, client-side keyword scoring produces a degraded but functional result.
+A visible fallback indicator bar tells the user the AI was unavailable — the app never silently pretends keyword-matching is an AI response.
+- **Rate limiting:** Flask-Limiter enforces 10 requests/minute on `/api/analyze` and 20/minute on `/api/calendar-link` — prevents API abuse, token burning, and denial-of-service from repeated requests
+- **XSS sanitisation:** Every model output rendered via `innerHTML` is escaped through a dedicated `esc()` function before reaching the DOM — if a model ever returns HTML or script tags, they render as harmless text
+- **Generic error responses:** Upstream provider errors (Anthropic, Azure) never reach the user.
+The backend returns a safe generic message; detailed errors are logged server-side only via Application Insights

 ---